MicrosoftDocs/visualstudio-docs/docs/ide/find-code-changes-and-other-history-with-codelens.md

 Find the author of an item by selecting the **authors** indicator or by pressing **Alt**+**5**.

 You can also open the shortcut menu for an item to see the contact options.
-(If you have Teams installed, you have additional communciation options available to you.)
+(If you have Teams installed, you have additional communication options available to you.)

 ## Associated unit tests